wix/stylable/site/docs/get-started.md

 ## What is Stylable

-**Stylable** enables you to build reusable, highly-performant components.
+**Stylable** is a css preprocessor that enables you to write reusable, highly-performant styled components.
 Each component exposes a style API that maps its internal parts so you can reuse components across teams without sacrificing stylability.

 * Scopes styles to components so they don't "leak" and clash with other styles.
 * Enables custom pseudo-classes and pseudo-elements that abstract the internal structure of a component.
 These can then be styled externally.